22 Outstanding Pictures of Owls That You Need to See

 Barn Owl in Snow

-“I took this shot of a barn owl while out in my pasture one morning in December.
+“I took this shot of an American barn owl while out in my pasture one morning in December.
 The bird was still sleeping when I saw him, so I ran back to the house to get my Canon sx 50,” says Jack Rudkin.
-Learn more about the owls of North America.

 snowy owl